-- Site administrators on personal or legacy sites will be removed when transferred to a team.
-Be sure to add desired collaborators to the team before transferring the site.
+- Site administrators on personal or legacy sites will be added automatically to the team as team collaborators.

 - Teams charge per user, not per site.
-If you’re creating a new team to transfer a legacy or personal site, be sure to account for all site administrators you wish to transfer over when calculating your costs.
+If you’re creating a new team to transfer a legacy or personal site, be sure to account for any existing site administrators when calculating your costs.
 Remember that once you create the team, you can transfer an unlimited number of sites to it with no added cost.